wavemotion-dave/A7800DS/README.md

 Features :
 ----------
  Most things you should expect from an emulator.
-Speed is excellent on the DSi and less great on the older DS-LITE.
+Speed is excellent on the DSi and a little less great on the older DS-LITE.
 For the DS-LITE you can expect full speed on about three-quarters of the 7800 library.
 The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) will all run great.
 The really big bankswitched games will struggle on the older DS-LITE/PHAT hardware.

+ The emulator will support ROMs up to 1024K (1MB!) in size + the 128 byte .a78 header.
+ All popular bank-switching schemes are supported including an extra 16K of RAM at 4000h.
+ Pokey support at 4000h and 450h - switch in Configuration if it's not auto-detected.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.
 It's worth the effort!